minershive/hiveon-kb/guides/add-asic-to-hiveos.md

 `ln -s /usr/lib/libcurl-gnutls.so.4 /usr/lib/libcurl.so.5`

-Force setup FARM_HASH or RIG ID and password, change api url:
+Force set up FARM_HASH or RIG ID and password, change API URL:
 `firstrun` or `firstrun FARM_HASH` - set when there is no config

 `firstrun -f` or `firstrun FARM_HASH -f` - force set to replace the config

-Prompt installation
+#### Prompt installation
-You can use FARM_HASH to add ASIC automatically without entering rig id and password.
-Get your hash and put it on the commandline.
+You can use FARM_HASH to add ASIC automatically without entering rig ID and password.
+Get your hash and put it on the command line.
 (FARM_HASH=$FARM_HASH)

 `cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && FARM_HASH=your_hash_from_web sh selfupgrade`

-Change api server.
+Change API server.
 (HIVE_HOST_URL=$HIVE_HOST_URL)

 `cd /tmp && curl -L --insecure -s -O https://raw.githubusercontent.com/minershive/hiveos-asic/master/hive/bin/selfupgrade && FARM_HASH=your_hash_from_web HIVE_HOST_URL=http://api.exaple.com sh selfupgrade`

 ### Bulk installation
 You can install Hive on all the ASICs you have on your local network.
 Or you can install firmware on Antminer S9/i/j.
-For this you need to have running Linux computer (maybe Hive OS on GPU rig) or Antminer ASIC with hive client, download files with this command:
+For this you need to have running Linux computer (maybe Hive OS on GPU rig) or Antminer ASIC with Hive client.
+Download files with this command:

 <pre><code>
 apt-get install -y sshpass curl